Freenove/Freenove_RFID_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0025/codes/c-lang/LEDpixel.rst

  .. note::

-    if your Raspberry PI is :red:`Raspberry Pi5`, skip 32.1 and 32.2 and look at 32.3 instead.
-Because 32.1 and 32.2 use the rpi_ws2812 library, they are not compatible with Raspberry Pi5.
+    **If your Raspberry PI System is Bookworm, skip 32.1 and 32.2 and look at 32.3 instead.
+Because 32.1 and 32.2 use the rpi_ws2812 library, they are not compatible with Raspberry Pi5.**

 Project LEDpixel
 ****************************************************************